Quadratic word equations with regular constraints and the exponent of periodicity: The Variety DLG The Variety DLG

 It is a well-known fact, which however will not be used explicitly here, that every right group is of the above form \cite[Thm.~1.27]{clifford61}.
 Instead, we content ourselves with the following.

-\begin{lemma} A finite semigroup $S$ is a right group if and only if it is right simple, meaning that $S$ has no proper right ideals or, equivalently, that all elements of $S$ are $\cR$-equivalent.\footnote{The empty set has no proper subsets, so the empty set is indeed a right group.} \end{lemma} \begin{proof} If $S$ is right group, then $y \geq_\cR y^\omega x = x$ for all $x,y \in S$ and, hence, $x \geR y \geR x$.
+\begin{lemma} A finite semigroup $S$ is a right group if and only if it is right simple, meaning that $S$ has no proper right ideals or, equivalently, that all elements of $S$ are $\cR$-equivalent. \end{lemma} \begin{proof} If $S$ is a right group, then $y \geq_\cR y^\omega x = x$ for all $x,y \in S$ and, hence, $x \geR y$, too.

 To see the converse, consider $x,y \in S$ and note that $x \sim_\cR y^\omega$ by assumption.
 We may thus write $x = y^\omega z$ for some $z \in S^1$ and, therefore, $x = y^\oo z = y^\oo y^\oo z = y^\oo x$. \end{proof}